medusajs/medusa/www/apps/docs/content/development/publishable-api-keys/storefront/use-in-requests.md

 :::

-## Default Behaviour In Product Store Endpoints
+## Default Behaviour In Product Store API Routes

-If you don't pass a publishable API Key for the store endpoints `/store/products` and `/store/products/{product_id}`, the default sales channel of the store is assigned to the request.
+If you don't pass a publishable API Key for the store API Routes `/store/products` and `/store/products/{product_id}`, the default sales channel of the store is assigned to the request.

 ---